Terracotta-OSS/terracotta-core/code/base/README.txt

 generate_config_classes
     Generates XMLBeans against the Terracotta schema

+findbugs
+    Runs FindBugs analysis.
+The result find is saved to build/findbugs.xml.
+    If you run 'tcbuild findbugs gui' it will run findbugs analysis first then start the GUI

+fingbugs_gui
+    Starts FindBugs GUI.
+You can use this GUI to read the build/findbugs.xml

 JDK SELECTION

 You can override the default JDK used for compiling and/or testing by